-The Compensation Committee again engaged Pay Governance to identify competitive compensation practices for our executive and director compensation programs, and to advise the Compensation Committee regarding the design of the Company's 2021 short and long-term incentive compensation components, the competitive ranges for each element of our NEOs' compensation, and compensation trends and standards for best practice.
-For our 2021 compensation program, Pay Governance provided the Compensation Committee with detailed compensation data regarding the target and actual compensation of the Chief Executive Officer and other named executive officers of the companies in our peer group for comparison purposes, and also with specific recommendations for each element of our Chief Executive Officer's compensation.
-Pay Governance also provided the Compensation Committee with comprehensive compensation data, analysis and guidance regarding Ms. Antonello's compensation in connection with her promotion to President and Chief Executive Officer and Mr. Dirks' compensation in connection with his retirement.
+The Compensation Committee again engaged Pay Governance to identify competitive compensation practices for our executive and director compensation programs, and to advise the Compensation Committee regarding the design of the Company's 2022 short and long-term incentive compensation components, the competitive ranges for each element of our NEOs' compensation, and compensation trends and standards for best practice.
+For our 2022 compensation program, Pay Governance provided the Compensation Committee with detailed compensation data regarding the target and actual compensation of the Chief Executive Officer and other named executive officers of the companies in our peer group for comparison purposes, and also with specific recommendations for each element of our Chief Executive Officer's compensation.
 Pay Governance did not perform any unrelated services on behalf of management.
-Management did not retain a separate compensation consultant for the purpose of determining compensation for any of the NEOs in 2021.
+Management did not retain a separate compensation consultant for the purpose of determining compensation for any of the NEOs in 2022.